 Citation

 PReFerSim should be cited as follows: Ortega-Del Vecchyo, D., Marsden C.D.
 Lohmueller, K.E.
 (2016).
 PReFerSim: Fast simulation of demography and selection under the Poisson Random Field model.
-Submitted
+Bioinformatics 32, 3516–3518 (2016).

 System requirements

-PReFerSim was written in C and is intended to run on Unix, or Unix-like operating systems, such as Linux or Mac OS X. To use PReFerSim with Mac OS X, you must install the Mac OS X software developer kit usually included with Xcode.
+PReFerSim was written in C and is intended to run on Unix, or Unix-like operating systems, such as Linux or Mac OS X (10.8+).
+To use PReFerSim with Mac OS X, you must install the Mac OS X software developer kit usually included with Xcode.
 The program can also be used in a Windows operating system, but it requires the installation of Cygwin.
 If you use Cygwin, make sure to install GNU's gcc compiler when downloading or updating Cygwin to be able to compile PReFerSim.